2011 San Fernando massacre: Background

 In early 2010, Los Zetas broke apart from the Gulf Cartel and both organizations turned their weapons against each other.
 The first clash between the groups happened in Reynosa, then expanded to Nuevo Laredo and Matamoros.
 The war spread throughout 11 of Tamaulipas' municipalities, 9 of which border Texas, and soon thereafter spread to Tamaulipas' neighboring states: Nuevo León and Veracruz.
 In the midst of violence and panic, authorities and media initially attempted to downplay the situation.

 In San Fernando, Gulf Cartel forces led by Antonio Cárdenas Guillén "strung the bodies of fallen Zetas and their associates from light poles."
 The Gulf Cartel lashed out to attack Los Zetas at their stronghold in San Fernando.
 According to The Monitor, the municipality of San Fernando is a "virtual spiderweb" of dirt roads that connect with Monterrey, Nuevo Laredo, Reynosa, and Matamoros—making it a prized territory for drug traffickers.

-In August 2010, Mexican Naval Infantry found 72 dead illegal immigrants—58 men and 14 women—in San Fernando, killed by Los Zetas for their failure to pay their ransom and their refusal to work for the cartel.
+In August 2010, Mexican Naval Infantry found 72 dead immigrants—58 men and 14 women—in San Fernando, killed by Los Zetas for their failure to pay their ransom and their refusal to work for the cartel.
 An Ecuadorian survivor faked his death and made it up to a military checkpoint, and subsequently led authorities to the 72 dead inside a warehouse on a ranch.
 The massacre was internationally condemned.